rhoml/nexus3-crowd-plugin/README.md

 Usage
 -
-1. Get the plugin
+1. Get the plugin (<a href='https://sec.pingunaut.com/wp-content/uploads/2016/05/nexus3-crowd-plugin-3.0.0-03.jar_.zip'>Downloadable zip file</a>) orbuild it by yourself using the these commands
-  There's no downloadable jar hosted at the moment, so you have to clone and build this repo
   ```
   git clone https://github.com/pingunaut/nexus3-crowd-plugin.git
   cd nexus3-crowd-plugin